Home / History / Views of Bella Vista / FAQ / Golf / Lakes / Local Site LinksPhone Numbers /

 THE EYES OF THOSE WHO LIVED IT!

-The idea for this page came from Karen Wilson, who's childhood visits to Bella Vista prompted her to share one of her fondest memories and some
+The idea for this page came from Karen Wilson, whose childhood visits to Bella Vista prompted her to share one of her fondest memories and some

 of her photos with us.
 If you have any memories of Bella Vista that you'd like to share, or pictures from the earlier days, just email dustie@dustie.com!